colbad2/LaunchList/README.md

 - better name?
 - contact SpaceDevs?
 - send data corrections to SpaceDevs (country code formats, missing country codes, bad chars in descriptions, …)
+- see if https://go4liftoff.com/launches has any additional info we can use

 ## Articles that address issues